ahampriyanshu/ahampriyanshu.github.io/src/blog/expermenting-with-personal-finance/equity-markets-for-dummies-techincal-analysis.md

 - Support and resistance levels

 **What it determines:**
-- **Market sentiment** - Are buyers or sellers in control right now?
 - Is the stock in uptrend, downtrend, or sideways?
 - Where are the key support/resistance levels?
 - What's the optimal entry and exit price?